 - If the QoS Parameters Support List IE is contained in the GNB-CU-UP CONFIGURATION UPDATE message, the gNB-CU-CP shall store the corresponding information and replace any existing information.

+- If the NPN Support Information IE is contained in the GNB-CU-UP CONFIGURATION UPDATE message, the gNB-CU-CP shall store the corresponding information and replace any existing information.

 The updated configuration data shall be stored in both nodes and used as long as there is an operational TNL association or until any further update is performed.

 If the gNB-CU-UP Capacity IE is contained in the GNB-CU-UP CONFIGURATION UPDATE message, the gNB-CU-CP shall take this IE into account.